 Skipping any of the execution phases in the management process may impact key performance indicators such as project costs and timelines.

 The described approaches have some similarities, but each is different at the same time.
 The most important thing for Project Managers is to know what are the differences between them and what will best fit their projects.

 Kanban does not specify what planning is.

-Nevertheless, teams may choose to provide estimations to activities on the Kanban Board, while the first column will be “To Do” list.
+Nevertheless, teams may choose to provide estimations of activities on the Kanban Board, while the first column will be the “To Do” list.

 WIP - Work in Progress - is one of the metrics that help to control the amount of work taken at the same time.
-Cycle time - it’s duration counted from beginning till the end of work on the task.
+Cycle time - its duration counted from the beginning till the end of work on the task.

 Estimations - team members can provide estimates for tasks and control their execution.

 Testing might be a step in a process and separate column at Kanban Board.|

 Planning takes place before each sprint.
 The team commits to sprint scope based on available velocity.|